FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Proposed Method

-In response to the aforementioned challenges, our initial approach was to embed shape-related prior knowledge via a 3D PTM.
-However, the substantial disparity in quality and volume between 3D data and its text/2D counterparts renders current 3D PTMs less effective in generalizing to downstream tasks.
+In response to the aforementioned challenges, we attempt to introduce PTM to incorporate prior knowledge.
+Our initial approach was to embed shape-related prior knowledge via a 3D PTM~\cite{yu2022point}.
+However, the substantial disparity in quality and volume between 3D data~\cite{shapenet,co3d} and its text/2D counterparts~\cite{CLIP} renders current 3D PTMs less effective in generalizing to downstream tasks, like zero/few-shot classification~\cite{CLIP2Point}.
 Motivated by this limitation, we turn to an alternative method.
 Drawing inspiration from recent studies~\cite{zhang2022pointclip, CLIP2Point}, we leverage CLIP~\cite{CLIP} to indirectly infuse shape-related prior knowledge through projection.
-We christen this new framework as SimpleCIL-3D.
+We christen this new framework as our baseline.

-Specifically, we project the point cloud data into multi-view depth maps $\mathbf{D}^b_{1:N}$.
-A pre-trained ViT~\cite{dosovitskiy2020image} in CLIP is then deployed to extract depth features $\mathbf{F}^{2D}\in\mathbb{R}^{N\times C}$.
+Specifically, we project the point cloud data into multi-view depth maps.
+A pre-trained ViT~\cite{ViT} in CLIP is then deployed to extract depth features $\mathbf{F}^d\in\mathbb{R}^{N\times C}$.
 Here, $N$ is the number of views, and $C$ is the embedding dimension of ViT.
-To allow incremental tasks, a learnable merger is attached, formulating global depth features $\mathbf{f}^d\in\mathbb{R}^C$ as follows,
+To allow incremental tasks, a learnable merger is attached, formulating global 2D features $\mathbf{f}^{2D}\in\mathbb{R}^C$ as follows,